dxw/whippet/README.md

-_The stand-alone web server previously hosted here can now be found at https://github.com/dxw/whippet-server_

 # Whippet

 This project is a framework for building WordPress applications that eases deployment, plugin management and build steps.
 Whippet is part of dxw's work to build and host WordPress-based applications that conform more closely to 12-factor principles.